AidaLulaj01/CivicsPolitical/README.md

 The dataframe contains election survey data going back to the year 2006.
 For the neural analysis we will be focusing on the year 2018, it holds 60,000 rows and 93 features.
 Most of the data pertains to voter information, ideological leaning, voter opinion, candidate information, voter choice.

-First the dataframe is filtered to the year 2018 and then the following variables For the neural analysis we will be using the following features in a new dataframe: state, gender, age, education (educ), race, family income (faminc), employ, marital status (marstat), news interest (newsint), presidential approval (approval_pres), ideology (ideo5), and lastly presidential vote (voted_pres_16).
+First the dataframe is filtered to the year 2018 and then the following variables For the neural analysis we will be using the following features in a new dataframe: state, district, congress (cong), year of birth (birthyr), age, education (educ), race, family income (faminc), marital status (marstat), news interest (newsint), presidential approval (approval_pres), ideology (ideo5), and lastly presidential vote (voted_pres_16).
 These features help assess the demographic of the voters.

 The features that are chosen are mostly categorical, so they are then turned into numeric vectors by one-hot encode.
 Since we want the model to predict voter’s presidential preference, the feature voted_press16 is removed from the dataframe.
 Note, that the voted_press16 feature consists of five categories (in accordance with the survey question structure): Voted Trump, Voted Hillary Clinton, Voted Other, Did Not Vote, and Not Sure/Don't Recall.
 The remaining data is then separated into the training set which will have about 90% of data and the test set will have about 10% of the data.